- Food and Cooking»

 Best Wine for Diabetics

-Red wine and diabetes; you would not think these two could be a pair, but the contrary is true.
+Red wine and diabetes; you would not think this is a healthy combination but in fact it can be.

 Red wine is a very popular accompaniment at a meal and in Italy it is a staple at the dinner table.
 My in-laws are Italian and my father-in-law makes his own wine.
 There is wine at dinner every day at their house.
 One might think this to be too much consumption but the fact is red wine is good for you.